History of lancaster presbyterian church

 In an effort to heal these problems and bring accord back to the settlement, a small group of people came together on Saturday, February 17, 1818 in Miss Freelove Johnson's schoolhouse near what is now Broadway and Cemetery Road, the center of the settlement at that time.
 They were led in worship by Rev. James Mills, who was asked to come to organize a church under the auspices of the Presbytery of Niagara.
 At the conclusion of the service 13 people presented themselves to be members of the newly born church, organized as the Presbyterian Society of Cayuga Creek.

 This was the first organized religious group in the settlement which was settled in the first decade of the 19th century.
 Buffalo was nothing more than a small village, but offered a good harbor on Lake Erie.
 Other settlers came east from the New England area to settle on the rich farmlands and woodlands which this area offered.
-Perhaps the first settlers came to what is now Bowmansville, the name being given by Benjamin Bowen who built a mill on the banks of Ellicott Creek, near what is now Genesee Street.
+Perhaps the first settlers came to what is now Bowmansville, the name being given by Benjamin Bowman who built a mill on the banks of Ellicott Creek, near what is now Genesee Street.
 Others settled near what is now Borden Road, others near the Buffalo Creek which meanders through the Lancaster Country Club.
 So these pockets of settlers formed the settlement of Cayuga Creek.
 Wooded areas needed to be cleared to build log buildings for shelter and prepare acreage for planting.
 The Native Americans were mostly friendly and helped their new neighbors in learning the ways of taming the land.

 The little church organization met in various homes for the first years of its existence.
 In 1828 the first pastor, Rev. James Remington, was called, an indication of its growth, both physically and spiritually.
 In 1831 a decision was made to build a sanctuary, the first for the settlement.
 The population of the settlement had moved three miles to the west and site was donated by Joseph Carpenter.
 After a trip through New England to look for some design ideas, construction was begun in June of that year with many of the oak and maple timbers being donated by the Hitchcock and Robinson families, while other timbers came from the salvaged wreck of the "Walk-In-The-Water", the first steamship on the Great Lakes.
-The church was completed in December at a cost of $3,010.50.
-A bell made in Buffalo by Adam Good was hoisted into the tower to beckon the folks of the settlement to worship.
+The church was completed in December 1832 at a cost of $3,010.50.
+A bell made in Buffalo by Adam Good was hoisted into the Christopher Wren style steeple to beckon the folks of the settlement to worship.

 In 1833 the Town of Lancaster was formed by splitting off a portion of the Town of Clarence south of what is now Wehrle Drive.
 In 1849 the Village of Lancaster was incorporated and in the one square mile of the village the main commerce center was included.